Manfred Ohrenstein: Senate Minority Leader

 In 1975, Ohrenstein was elected Senate minority leader by his Democratic colleagues.
 He held the position until his retirement.
 This was a major victory for the New York City Democratic Reform Movement.
 He was opposed in this election by the Democratic Governor Hugh Carey and by the Chairman of the New York State Democratic Committee, Patrick J. Cunningham.
-Several of the new Democratic Members of the New York Senate had prevailed as challengers to the incumbents in the Primary Election of 1974 and voted for Senator Ohrenstein despite the opposition of the then state leadership of the Democratic Party.
+Several of the new Democratic members of the New York Senate had prevailed as challengers to the incumbents in the primary election of 1974 and voted for Senator Ohrenstein despite the opposition of the then state leadership of the Democratic Party.

-Legislative Achievements
+Legislative achievements

 Ohrenstein was a major advocate of legislation to abolish the death penalty in New York.
-In 1965, Ohrenstein introduced Bill S.639 to abolish capital punishment in the state; the legislation was passed by the legislation and signed by Governor Nelson Rockefeller on June 1, 1965.
+In 1965, he introduced Bill S.639 to abolish capital punishment in the state; the bill was passed by the legislation and signed by Governor Nelson Rockefeller on June 1, 1965.

-Ohrenstein was a chief sponsor of S. 8556 legislation that tried to legalize abortion in New York.
+Ohrenstein was a chief sponsor of S.8556, a bill to legalize abortion in New York.
 Ohrenstein introduced this bill on March 5, 1970.
 It was co-sponsored by Senator D. Clinton Dominick III, a Republican.
-It passed the Senate on March 18, 1970 and an amended version of the Bill was subsequently passed by the Legislature and signed by the Governor on April 11, 1970.
+It passed the Senate on March 18, 1970, and an amended version of the bill was subsequently passed by the legislature and signed by the governor on April 11, 1970.
 Three years later the U.S. Supreme Court issued Roe v.
 Wade.